emily901017/HCG_Helper/SPEC.md

         * The refined, high-relevance context from the reranking step.
         * The original student question.
     * Send this combined prompt to the selected LLM API (Gemini or GPT-4).
+    * **Extract source references** from the reranked nodes, including metadata (subject, level, filename) and text previews.
-    * Return the LLM's generated response to the frontend.
+    * Return both the LLM's generated response and the source references to the frontend.

 #### **6. Implementation Plan & Task Breakdown**